carldowns/dockerHelloApp/README.md

     $ mvn clean install

-    This plug-in makes the docker image.
+    this plug-in makes the docker image.
+    docker build, start and stop commands are executed as part of the pre- and post-integration tests which means the images are built / replaced at this point.
+No need to build it directly.

-### see the docker image
+### see the docker images built and downloaded

     $ docker image ls
     REPOSITORY                  TAG                 IMAGE ID            CREATED             SIZE
     cdowns/hello-docker-app-1   1.0.0-SNAPSHOT      703c90431fd2        41 seconds ago      325 MB

-### plugin commands to run build image, start/stop container:

-    $ mvn docker:build
-    $ mvn docker:start
-    $ mvn docker:stop

-### Maven plug-in: pre and post integration tests

-    the build, start and stop commands above are executed as part of the pre- and post-integration tests which means the image is replaced at this point.
-No need to build it directly.
+    mongo                       2.6.11              f36fb0070896        14 months ago       391 MB

-### Stop the docker machine
+### stop the docker machine

     this stops the 'default' machine

     $ docker-machine stop

-### Restart the docker machine
+### restart the docker machine

     this restarts the 'default' machine